Ethernal-Tech/blade-contracts-apex-bridge/docs/blade/staking/StakeManager.md

 function totalStake() external view returns (uint256 amount)
 ```

-returns the total amount staked for all child chains
+Returns the total amount of stake in the contract.